blaze/blaze/docs/source/_static/presentations/markdown/pydata-berlin.md

 *or*

-## PyData's relationship with Parallelism
+## PyData's Relationship with Parallelism

+*Matthew Rocklin*

+Continuum Analytics

 ## Outline